loopbackio/loopback.io/pages/en/lb4/Using-components.md

 summary:
 ---

-One of the many ways LoopBack 4 allows for extensibility is through Components.
+Components play an important part in the extensibility of LoopBack 4.
 A Component makes it easy for independent developers to contribute additional features to LoopBack.
 Components serve as a vehicle to group extension contributions such as Context Bindings and various Artifacts to allow easier